 Facial Pain and Headaches Related to the Sinuses

-Other sources of facial pain include dental problems, such as temporomandibular joint disorder (TMJ), where the joint of the jaw is inflamed and causes pain from the ear that extends to the face.
+Other sources of facial pain include dental problems or temporomandibular joint disorder (TMJ), where the joint of the jaw is inflamed and causes pain that usually begins around the ear and radiates to the face.

 To know for sure what is causing your facial pain, an evaluation by an ear, nose, and throat specialist is recommended.
 Our physicians can help you determine the root cause to your pain.

 A nasal endoscopic examination looking for evidence of chronic inflammation or a sinus CT scan may be ordered to fully diagnose sinus-related facial pain/headaches.
 Sinus problems that cause facial pain and headaches vary from chronic rhinosinusitis to nasal polyps or tumors.
 In many cases, sinus disease is not the underlying cause of headaches or facial pain.

 Treatment is targeted to the underlying disorder that is causing the facial pain or headaches.
 If it is sinus disease, your doctor will talk to you about medications or surgery that may be indicated.
 If your facial pain or headaches appear to be related to migraines or dental/TMJ problems, you may be referred you to a neurologist or dentist.

 To make an appointment, request one online or call us today at 617-573-3030.